SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - Sound Blaster® Live! - The successor to the AWE64, which improved the synthesizer chip to the EMU10K1, supporting modulators.
 - Sound Blaster® Audigy - The successor to the SB Live!, containing the EMU10K2 chip.
 - Sound Blaster® X-Fi - The successor to the SB Audigy, containing the EMU20K1 or EMU20K2 chip.
 Supports 24-Bit SoundFont® 2 files (2.04).
-- Synth - Abbreviation of "Synthesiser," see "Synthesiser" in the SF2.04 specification for more information.
+- Synth - Abbreviation of "Synthesiser," see "Synthesiser" in `SFSPEC24.PDF` for more information.

 These changes: